steffilazerte/bluebird_migration/README.md

 # Contents

-This repository contains the code used to summarize, transform, and analyze eBird data for this manuscript.
+This repository contains the code used to summarize, transform, and analyze eBird data for this manuscript as well as the final data set (`migration_details.csv`).

 We are extremely grateful to Dr. Sarah Supp and colleagues for sharing their [well-annotated code](https://github.com/sarahsupp/hb-migration) from their publication [Supp et al. (2015)](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/ES15-00239.1), which we used as a guide for our analyses.